johnhayn-es/johnhayn-es/_posts/2021-09-24--mentoring-designers.md

 ### Framework template

-I've [set up a Figjam document](https://www.figma.com/file/gBhUG2KZEvdERCEHyuQdOX/Mentoring:-Template?node-id=0%3A1) (that you're welcome to duplicate).
+I've [set up a Figjam document ↗](https://www.figma.com/file/gBhUG2KZEvdERCEHyuQdOX/Mentoring:-Template?node-id=0%3A1) (that you're welcome to duplicate).
 I will duplicate the document for each mentee and set it up ready for them to fill in before our first session together.

 This should be completed independently before your first mentoring session.
 Once they have their own document, you can share the link and instructions - the aim is to arrive at the first session having both reviewed their choices.